sftcd/cs2014/assignments/assignment3/code-frags.md

 The reason we should is in case that information changes over time, e.g. if we move from a SHA-256
-PoW hash to a SHA-512 PoW hashm, then things will be different and we could make our code more future-proof by having e.g.
+PoW hash to a SHA-512 PoW hash, then things will be different and we could make our code a bit more future-proof by having e.g.

 		#define POWHASHALG "sha256"